genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/11_integrate-fix-gateway.md

     }
 }
 ```
+Once you have these pieces of code in place, you have completed the exercise.
+You are now ready to test the results.

 ## Testing the gateway

 ### 1. Install the Genesis FIX module distribution
-Download and unzip genesisproduct-fix-5.2.0-bin.zip in the run directory with the other distributions.
+Download and unzip **genesisproduct-fix-5.2.0-bin.zip** in the run directory with the other distributions.

 ### 2. Connect a FIX client
 Connect a FIX client to the server port you have specified.

 ### 3. Enter a TRADE_INSERT event
 Using REST or a front-end app, such as Genesis Console, send an EVENT_TRADE_INSERT message with a trade state of NEW.

 You should see that your fix client receives an execution report message.